MsnBaker/MsnBaker/README.md

 ## Hi there 👋

-<< Silent Witch >> is a very light-hearted and I personally really like it ! ! !
+<< Silent Witch >> is a very light-hearted anime and I personally really like it ! ! !

 <div style="display: flex; gap: 10px;">
   <img src="assets/pics/Monica94.png" width="400">